search-companion/search-companion.github.io/README.md

 # search-companion.github.io

-Home for the search-companion.org website
+This project contains the source code for the search-companion website pages hosted on github.

+For the 'front-end' view, please visit https://search-companion.org/.